 Run a leaner back-office and increase procurement capacity

 Improving the management of spend requires strong internal controls.
-Promote standardisation and simplification and strengthen the internal capability of your Procurement team.
+Promote standardization and simplification and strengthen the internal capability of your Procurement team.

 If no money is available to increase resources, greater capacity can only be achieved through efficiency.
-Centralising some functions may reduce duplication, devolving other activities may increase capacity, while automation technologies offer opportunities to eliminate inefficiencies and latency in the procurement process.
+Centralizing some functions may reduce duplication, devolving other activities may increase capacity, whilst automation technologies offer opportunities to eliminate inefficiencies and latency in the procurement process.
 Some administrative costs can even be shared with suppliers.

-The appropriate combination of local, shared service or outsourced capability will vary between organisations, but to unlock value ensure the back office is as lean as it can be.
+The appropriate combination of local, shared service or outsourced capability will vary between organizations, but to unlock value ensure the back office is as lean as it can be.

-The shortage of skilled and experienced procurement professionals, can mean an over reliance on external consultants.
+The shortage of skilled and experienced Procurement professionals, can mean an over reliance on external consultants.
 Develop internal resources and become self-reliant.
 It is more cost-effective.
-Develop processes that allow key purchasing decisions to be devolved without risk to individuals or the organisation.
+Develop processes that allow key purchasing decisions to be devolved without risk to individuals or the organization.